aldask/gym/README.md

 ## Project Highlights 🌟

 - **Universal Design:** Immerse yourself in an inclusive fitness journey that takes into account the diverse abilities of all users.
-Explore how our design seamlessly adapts to different needs, creating an empowering experience for everyone.
+Explore how design seamlessly adapts to different needs, creating an empowering experience for everyone.

 - **Smooth Animations:** Experience the beauty of seamless animations that guide your interaction with the fitness platform.
 Discover how animations enhance the visual appeal and user engagement of the platform.

-- **Responsive Accessibility:** Witness the adaptability of our design across various devices, highlighting our commitment to accessibility.
+- **Responsive Accessibility:** Witness the adaptability of design across various devices, highlighting commitment to accessibility.
 The Iron Gym portfolio ensures a consistent and enjoyable experience for users, regardless of their chosen device.

 - **Gym and Subscription Comparisons:** Discover the curated gym and subscription comparison feature, simplifying the process of finding the perfect fitness center and subscription plan.
 This feature promotes an inclusive fitness environment that accommodates everyone.

 - **Expert Coaches Selections:** Engage with profiles of expert coaches and experience the seamless process of selecting a fitness mentor.
 See how this interactive element enhances the personalization of the fitness journey for each user.

-- **Group Training Schedule:** Keep track of up to one month's worth of scheduled group training sessions at our partner gyms.
+- **Group Training Schedule:** Keep track of up to one month's worth of scheduled group training sessions at our gyms.
 Plan your workouts and join fellow fitness enthusiasts in dynamic and supportive group settings.

 - **Integrated Communication:** Connect with staff.
 Experience real-time interactions that foster a sense of community and provide support for all of your questions.